Japanese Tree Care Techniques: What Yukitsuri & Niwaki Teach Us About Tree Care

 Yukitsuri, meaning “snow hanging,” is a traditional method used to protect trees from heavy snow.
 Ropes extend from a central pole down to the branches, forming a geometric, cone-like structure that cradles the canopy.

 These umbrella-shaped supports are especially common in the snowy Hokuriku region, including Toyama, Fukui, and Ishikawa prefectures.
 In Kanazawa’s Kenrokuen Garden, gardeners begin each November attaching ropes from tall poles to the branches to prevent them from snapping under the weight of wet snow.
-Yukitsuri combines practical arbor care with traditional aesthetics, showing how Japanese craftsmanship merges function with beauty.
+Yukitsuri combines practical arboriculture with traditional aesthetics, showing how Japanese craftsmanship merges function with beauty.

 Instead of waiting for branches to fail under snow load, this system: